What Does the Bible Say About Helping Others Who Won’t Help Themselves?

 The Bible also warns against enabling sin or harmful behavior.
 This doesn’t mean withholding help, but rather providing it in a way that encourages positive change.
 The goal of Christian aid is not just relief but transformation – both of the giver and the receiver.

-See also What Does the Bible Say About Pets in Heaven?
+See also What Does the Bible Say About I Am?

 In summary, the Bible advocates for helping others, including those who seem reluctant to help themselves.
 But it emphasizes doing so with wisdom and discernment.
 The aim is to reflect Jesus’ love and compassion, while also promoting personal growth and responsibility.